Lipscomb visits Phillips and Stetson - WTOP News

 BOTTOM LINE: Stetson hosts Lipscomb after Jamie Phillips Jr. scored 22 points in Stetson’s 93-73 loss to the Central Arkansas Bears.

-Stetson scores 69.1 points per game, 5.2 fewer points than the 74.3 Lipscomb allows.
-Lipscomb averages 81.3 points per game, 0.7 more than the 80.6 Stetson gives up to opponents.

-The Hatters and Bisons square off Thursday for the first time in conference play this season.

-TOP PERFORMERS: Phillips is averaging 15.6 points and 5.7 rebounds for the Hatters.
-Ethan Copeland is averaging 14.9 points and 1.5 steals over the past 10 games.
+TOP PERFORMERS: Phillips is scoring 15.6 points per game with 5.7 rebounds and 2.7 assists for the Hatters.
+Ethan Copeland is averaging 14.9 points and 1.5 steals over the last 10 games.

-Asman is averaging 13.6 points and 6.6 rebounds for the Bisons.
-Ethan Duncan is averaging 2.1 made 3-pointers over the last 10 games.
+Grant Asman is scoring 13.6 points per game with 6.6 rebounds and 2.0 assists for the Bisons.
+Titas Sargiunas is averaging 11.7 points and 2.3 rebounds while shooting 54.7% over the last 10 games.

 LAST 10 GAMES: Hatters: 3-7, averaging 67.9 points, 28.2 rebounds, 13.5 assists, 6.3 steals and 1.8 blocks per game while shooting 44.4% from the field.
 Their opponents have averaged 80.1 points per game.